 There is perhaps no more meaningful job than that of an education support officer or childhood educator, and it’s in an industry that’s getting more popular all the time.
 That’s because those in the profession get to make a real difference in people’s lives each and every day they’re at work - not something every job offers.

-If you’re looking to get involved in shaping the future of education for young people, then teacher’s aide certificate programs represent the best way to get started.
-That said, the true scope for diversifying within the field isn’t something that everyone knows about - something we attempt to address here.
+If you’re looking to get involved in shaping the future of education for young people, then teacher’s aide course represents the best way to get started.
+That said, the true scope for diversifying within the field isn’t something everyone knows about - something we attempt to address here.

 A Varied Range Of Roles To Enjoy